jundalisay/superblist/content/en/social/supersociology/solutions/council-of-opposition.md

 description: "The Council of Opposition is David Hume's solution to prevent tyranny in a democratic government"
 contributors: ['Juan']
 icon: /icons/spss.png
-aliases:
-  /solutions/social/the-council-of-opposition
 ---

-In Hume's [essay of the ideal commonwealth](/research/hume/essays/part-2/16-the-ideal-system-of-government), he writes his plan for the ideal government:
+In the essay [The Idea of a Perfect Commonwealth](/research/hume/essays/part-2/16-the-ideal-system-of-government), David Hume wrote about his plan for  the ideal government:

 - The people are split into 100 counties which are split into 100 districts
 - The people vote for a district representative.
 This creates 100 district representatives per district and a total of 10,000 district representatives